Alaa-Essam5/Hospital-Information-System-Web-Application/README.md

 2️⃣ Doctor

-Can edit personal details (except name and gender).
+Can edit personal details (birth date, email, phone number).

 Views a list of all registered patients.